puzich/Nextcloud/README.md

-# Nextcloud-with-Tesseract
+# Nextcloud
-Dockerfile to create a Nextcloud Container with additional Tesseract OCR Binary
+Dockerfile to create a Nextcloud Container with additional Tesseract OCR Binary and supervisord to run cron